 PermitsKhumbu Rural Municipality Permit & Sagarmatha National Park Permit

-Major Attractions of Everest Three Passes Trek
+Key Highlights of the Everest Three Passes Trek

 10. Kanchenjunga Trek